cult-of-coders/grapher/README.md

 ### Testing

-You can create test directory and configure dependencies like this (working directory is the root of this repo):
+You can create `test` directory and configure dependencies (working directory is the root of this repo):
 ```
 # create meteor app for testing
+# you can add a specific release with --release flag, this will just create the app with the latest release
-meteor create --release 1.8.1-rc.1 --bare test
+meteor create --bare test
 cd test
+# install npm dependencies used for testing
-meteor npm i --save selenium-webdriver@3.6.0 chromedriver@2.36.0 simpl-schema chai
+meteor npm i --save selenium-webdriver@3.6.0 chromedriver@2.36.0 simpl-schema@1.13.1 chai

-# Running tests (always from test directory)
+# Running tests (always from ./test directory)
 METEOR_PACKAGE_DIRS="../" TEST_BROWSER_DRIVER=chrome meteor test-packages --once --driver-package meteortesting:mocha ../
 ```

 If you use `TEST_BROWSER_DRIVER=chrome` you have to have chrome installed in the test environment.
-Otherwise, you can just run tests in your browsers.
+Otherwise, you can just run tests in your browser.

+Another option is to use `puppeteer` as a driver.
+You'll have to install it with `meteor npm i puppeteer@10`.
+Note that the latest versions don't work with Node 14.

 With `--port=X` you can run tests on port X.